Navigating Immigration Court at 26 Federal Plaza: A First-Timer’s Guide

-Facing immigration court for the first time can be intimidating, especially in a city as bustling and complex as New York.
-For many immigrants and their families, a hearing at 26 Federal Plaza may be the most important day of their lives—one that can determine their future in the United States.
+Facing immigration court for the first time can be intimidating, especially in a city as bustling and complex as New York (NYC).
+For many immigrants and their families, as well as other people affected by immigration policies, a hearing at 26 Federal Plaza may be the most important day of their lives—one that can determine their future in the United States.
 Understanding the process, knowing what to expect, and working with an experienced New York immigration lawyer can make all the difference.

 At Oltarsh & Associates, P.C., we have decades of experience helping individuals and families navigate the challenges of immigration law, including representation in immigration court.
 This guide is designed to help first-time visitors feel more informed and empowered as they prepare for their day in court.